MEDICAL SCHOOL INTERVIEW GUIDE — MEDICAL SCHOOLS — INDIVIDUAL MEDICAL SCHOOLS

 Selling Points

-Within your third year, you’ll undertake a supervised research project within an area of your choice, which allows you to obtain a Bachelor of Medical Science (BMedSci) degree without the need to study for an additional year (as with intercalated degrees).
+Within your fourth year, you’ll undertake a supervised research project within an area of your choice, which allows you to obtain a Bachelor of Medical Science (BMedSci) degree without the need to study for an additional year (as with intercalated degrees).

 Lincoln Medical School also offers BMBS Medicine with a Foundation Year.
 This provides applicants who do not meet the entry requirements for the course an alternative route, allowing you to complete a one-year Foundation course, before progressing on to the five-year BMBS Medicine programme.
 Find out more information about the programme here.